 It’s important to keep in mind that you’re seeking companies that will become advocates, help expand your product in the broader market, and become paying customers now or in the future.

-To give an example, Kloudio (an Unusual portfolio company) was initially going after all spreadsheet users as their ideal customer profile.
-While there was some truth that anyone using a spreadsheet could benefit from their product, it was too broad to identify the exact companies that would pay for it right now.
-Through our Get Ahead Platform (GAP) engagement, we worked with them to narrow in on companies in a specific industry, geography, revenue band, and tech stack which accelerated their product-market-sales-fit.
+To give an example, Kloudio (an Unusual portfolio company) was initially going after all spreadsheet USERS as their ideal customer profile.
+While there was some truth that anyone using a spreadsheet could benefit from their product, it was too broad to identify the exact companies that would pay for it.
+Through our Founder Services engagement, we worked with them to narrow in on companies in a specific industry, geography, revenue band, and tech stack, which accelerated their product-market-sales-fit.

-Now that you know the specific types of companies that are in an ideal situation to benefit from your product (your ICP), we will dig a level deeper to determine who exactly at those organizations are relevant to target — your Buyer and User Personas.
+Once you define the specific types of companies that are in an ideal situation to benefit from your product (your ICP), we'll dig a level deeper to determine who exactly at these organizations are relevant to target — your BUYER and USER personas.

-Your Buyer Persona represents the person with the influence and authority to make a purchasing decision.
-For instance, it might be a manager or business executive, or even the user of the product him/herself.
+Your BUYER persona represents the person with the influence and authority to make a purchasing decision within your ICP company.
+For instance, it might be a manager or business executive, or even the USER of the product him/herself.

-A simple question to ask in order to find out who a Buyer is in a potential deal is, “Who will sign the order form / contract?”
+A simple question to ask in order to find out who a BUYER is in a potential deal is: “Who will sign the order form or contract?”
 This is a good indicator of who has the authority to make a purchase.

-Your User Persona represents the direct consumer of your solution.
-Remember, User Personas want to use your product to make their lives/jobs easier.
-Having empathy for the user and building that into your messaging is critical to ensure strong adoption whether you’re selling to teams with developers, product, salespeople, or another persona.
+Your USER persona represents the direct consumer of your solution.
+Remember, USER personas want to use your product to make their lives and jobs easier.
+Having empathy for the USER and building that into your messaging is critical to ensure strong adoption whether you’re selling to teams with developers, product managers, salespeople, or another persona.

 For example, a developer typically becomes an advocate for a tool when it improves the quality of their job.
 It may be that your tool makes their job easier or offers a 10x better experience than alternatives, but they won’t become fans of your tool simply because management is excited about saving 10% a quarter on AWS costs.
 Put another way, a developer doesn’t use a security product because it saves their organization from data breaches and corporate liability, but because preventing data breaches is part of their job and your product makes that job easier.

-Another mistake founders make is conflating their ICP and their Personas.
+Another mistake founders make is conflating their ICP and personas.
 They’re separate concepts and should be kept distinct.
-The easiest way to distinguish between your ICP and Personas is by answering two separate questions: “What problem are you solving?”
-(ICP) for companies that would benefit most from your product and “Who you are solving the problem for?”
-(Persona) and how does what you offer align with their traits and attributes?
+The easiest way to distinguish between your ICP and personas is by answering two separate questions:

 This will allow you to build a scalable and repeatable process around lead generation (marketing), shipping the right updates (product), closing more deals (sales), and improving net retention rates (customer success).

-Clearly defining your ICP, Buyer Persona, and User Persona gives your whole team a “true north” they can refer back to when making decisions, increasing your likelihood of making it past the seed stage.
-Some examples of how having clear ICP/Personas can benefit your startup:
+Clearly defining your ICP, BUYER persona, and USER persona gives your whole team a “true north” they can refer back to when making decisions, increasing your likelihood of making it past the Seed Stage.
+Here are examples of how having clear ICP and personas can benefit your startup:

-Focused Product Roadmap: You can prioritize your product roadmap based on the needs of your ICP, rather than building any requested feature that comes from customers who might not fit the ICP profile as well.
+You can prioritize your product roadmap based on the needs of your ICP, rather than building any requested feature that comes from customers who might not fit the ICP profile as well.
 Occasional customizations should be an exception, not a distraction from what your target customers need.
-Engineering will have the bandwidth to ship more by knowing what is expected, why they are building certain aspects of your solution, and for whom.
+Engineering will have the bandwidth to ship more by knowing what's expected, why they're building certain aspects of your solution, and for whom.
 Knowing what not to build, even if one non-ICP customer is asking for it, is just as important.

-Reduced Customer Acquisition Costs: Instead of spraying and praying on a broad set of profiles, you can better allocate spend to target specific companies and personas based on the data you’ve collected from your ICP/Personas.
+Instead of spraying and praying on a broad set of profiles, you can better allocate spend to target specific companies and personas based on the data you’ve collected from your ICP/personas.
 This also helps you better qualify leads and reduces the number of meetings/resources required to close a customer.

-Consistent Messaging: You can use a consistent narrative in external marketing to ensure your ICP clearly understands what you do.
-For example, Account Executives and Marketing should use the same external messaging that targets the same ICP.
+You can use a consistent narrative in external marketing to ensure your ICP clearly understands what you do.
+For example, account executives and marketing should use the same external messaging that targets the same ICP.
 This is especially important if you’re creating a new category.
 At Databricks, we got stuck being compared to solutions that were not competitive to ours.
 To separate ourselves from the pack, we made sure we were consistent in calling ourselves a “Unified Analytics Platform” to appeal to our ICP.
-HubSpot also did this with creating "Inbound Marketing" as a category and built a ton of content and messaging around the same narrative for their ICP/Personas (see here).
+HubSpot also did this with creating "inbound marketing" as a category and built a ton of content and messaging around the same narrative for their ICP/personas (see here).

-Improved Customer Success: Finding the Ideal Customer early allows you to build operational playbooks around what your customer will need to be to be successful and expand adoption of your product.
-Doing so prevents the likelihood of churn risk in year 2.
+Finding the ideal customer early allows you to build operational playbooks around what your customer will need to be to be successful and expand adoption of your product.
+Doing so prevents the likelihood of churn risk in year two.

-Strong Champion Development: Building a focused solution that solves real pain for a specific ICP and Persona paves the way for advocacy (enabling Buyers/Users to evangelize your solution on your behalf), testimonials (case studies, whitepapers, webinars, etc.), and referrals that will lead to organic inbound leads.
+Building a focused solution that solves real pain for a specific ICP and persona paves the way for advocacy (enabling BUYERS/USERS to evangelize your solution on your behalf), testimonials (case studies, white papers, webinars, etc.), and referrals that will lead to organic inbound leads.

-In the submodule above, we talked about what an Ideal Company Profile (ICP) is, and how it differs from Buyer Personas and User Personas.
-Although many startups want to jump straight to reaching out to prospective Buyer and User Personas, you have to establish an ICP first.
-As we covered, your ICP is your company’s “true north”.
+Although many startups want to jump straight to reaching out to prospective BUYER and USER personas, you have to establish an ICP first.
+As we covered, your ICP is your company’s “true north.”
 Its definition should be known and understood by everyone in the company.

 To define your ICP and find your first customers, start by answering a few critical questions.
 I’ve included an example list of questions you can use to get started:

-Defining an ICP/Personas is an iterative process.
+Defining an ICP and personas is an iterative process.
 As you learn more about your customers and usage of your product through engagements and customer interviews, continue shaping your ICP and Personas.
 At a minimum, you should be meeting with your customers once a quarter to gather feedback and further refine your ICP or Personas.
-The more clearly you can evolve your ICP and buyer persona over time based on new information, the more effectively you can support your customers and turn them into advocates via referrals, testimonials, etc.
+The more clearly you can evolve your ICP and BUYER persona over time based on new information, the more effectively you can support your customers and turn them into advocates via referrals, testimonials, etc.

 Advocates and testimonials allow your company to reduce the friction in a sales process.
 Anyone who has sold before has heard, “This is great, but what customers have used your solution and what were their results?”
 The more advocates you can offer as proof points, the more credibility you’ll have with prospects and the more likely you’ll be to make the sale.
 Harness (an Unusual Portfolio Company) and Okta ($OKTA) are good examples of companies that highlight strong proof points with their ICP.
 Referrals typically lead to customers you wouldn’t otherwise discover (or who would be expensive to acquire).